-The School Board of Levy County does not discriminate on the basis of race, color, national origin, gender, age, disability, religion, or marital status in its educational programs, services or activities, or in its hiring or employment practices.
-The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scouts of America Equal Access Act.
-Questions, complaints, or request for additional information regarding discrimination or harassment may be sent to: Dennis Webber, Coordinator of School Safety & Security, 480 Marshburn Drive, Bronson, FL 32621, 352-486-5231 or email dennis.webber@levyk12.org
+The School Board of Levy County does not discriminate on the basis of race, color, national origin, gender, age, disability, religion, marital status or genetic information in its educational programs, services or activities, or in its hiring or employment practices.
+The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scout of America Equal Access Act.
+Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to: Marla Hiers, Director of Personnel, 480 Marshburn Drive, Bronson, FL 32621, 352-486-5231 or email marla.hiers@levyk12.org